briz123/FilmDiaryProject/MILESTONE_04.md

 If you want to just see lists I created previously you can use:
-username: saturday
+username: saturday3
-password: saturday
+password: saturday 3

+If that is not avaliable:
-but otherwise you can register a user, and then create new list, then add a Show/Movie
+you can register a user, and then create new list, then add a Show/Movie

 URL for form 2 (for current milestone)